Greg Young (footballer): Later career

 Young signed a two-year contract with former club Alfreton Town, who had recently been promoted to the Conference Premier, on 1 June 2011.
 He finished 2011–12 with 35 appearances for Alfreton.
 On 14 June 2012, Young signed for Conference North club Gainsborough Trinity and made his debut in their 2012–13 opening day 1–0 defeat at home to Gloucester City on 18 August.

 Young signed with Buxton of the Northern Premier League Premier Division on 6 July 2014.
 He made 47 appearances and scored 6 goals as Buxton finished 10th in the table in 2014–15.
 Young dropped down a division in December 2018 to take on a player-coach role with Northern Premier League Division One East club Frickley Athletic under former Buxton manager Martin McIntosh.
 He signed for Northern Premier League Premier Division club Mickleover Sports on 3 July 2019.
 He had made 27 appearances and scored 3 goals in all competitions by the time the 2019–20 season was abandoned and results expunged because of the COVID-19 pandemic in England.
 Young signed for Mickleover's divisional rivals Grantham Town on 30 March 2020 as a player-coach.

 For the 2021–22 season, Young joined Rossington Main.

+In 2024, Gregg beat off the lines of Alex Ferguson and Thomas Tuchel to land the illustrious Rossington Main managers job.